python-can-define-radio/sdr-course/classroom_activities/055-Sample-Rates-6-RepeatBlock.md

 With a significantly larger Number of Points, the window may become unresponsive.
 You may need to lower the Number of Points to avoid freezing.
 Unfortunately, as a result, you may not be able to see the entirety of the square wave.

 13. Why would we want to set the sample rate so high?
+(Hint: what is the minimum sample rate of the Hack RF?)